marcusasar/ev-sales-time-series-analysis/README.md

 ## 🧪 How to Use This Project

 ### 📁 1.
 Set Up the Database and Tables

 1. **Run [`01_create_table.sql`](./sql/01_create_table.sql)**
-   - This script creates the initial base table where the raw EV sales data will be stored.
+   This script creates the initial base table where the raw EV sales data will be stored.

 2. **Load the dataset: [`ev_sales_data.csv`](./dataset/ev_sales_data.csv)**
-   - Import the CSV data into the base table created in step 1.
+   Import the CSV data into the base table created in step 1.

 3. **Run [`02_create_ev_sales.sql`](./sql/02_create_ev_sales.sql)**
-   - This script creates the `ev_sales_world` table by transforming and extracting relevant information from the base table for analysis.
+   This script creates the `ev_sales_world` table by transforming and extracting relevant information from the base table for analysis.

-3. **Run Analysis Queries**
+---

+### 📊 2.
+Run Analysis Queries

-   - Execute the queries in the [project_sql_queries](./project_sql_queries/) folder in order.
+4. **Execute the queries in the [`project_sql_queries`](./project_sql_queries/) folder in order.**

-4. **View the Insights**
+   These queries explore trends, growth rates, and other insights about EV sales.

+---

+### 📈 3.
+View the Insights

-   - Read the findings and interpretations in [ev_sales_growth_insights.md](./analysis/ev_sales_growth_insights.md).
+5. **Read the findings in [`ev_sales_growth_insights.md`](./analysis/ev_sales_growth_insights.md)**
+   This file summarizes key takeaways and interpretations from the analysis.

 ## 📈 Summary of Findings